 All relevant employees and Governors will undergo training which outlines their responsibilities under this Policy.
-Trust employees will undergo this training on induction into the Trust and subsequent additional refresher training on a regular basis (at least every 2 years).
+Trust employees will undergo this training on induction into the Trust and subsequent additional refresher training on an annual basis.

 4.2.7.2 Documentation